1981 Formula One World Championship: Race 1: United States West

 The first of two rounds in the United States of America started a trilogy of F1 races in the Americas on March 15 at the Long Beach street circuit in southern California, just outside the sprawling metropolis of Los Angeles.
-Goodyear had decided to withdraw from F1 and so everyone was on Michelin tires, and the cars were now running in new 1981-specification cars, with the sliding skirts now banned and cars required to have a 6 cm ground clearance, in order to reduce downforce.
+Goodyear had decided to withdraw from F1 leaving everyone on Michelin tyres, and the cars were now running in new 1981-specification cars, with the sliding skirts now banned and cars required to have a 6 cm ground clearance in order to reduce downforce.
 Qualifying resulted in something of a surprise with Patrese on pole in the Arrows with Jones and Reutemann behind him.
 Piquet was fourth with Villeneuve fifth, home favorite Andretti sixth and Mansell seventh.
 The top 10 was completed by Cheever, Giacomelli (Alfa Romeo) and Jarier.
 The circuit had been slightly modified with the second left hander on Pine Avenue made one fluid corner instead of two apexes.

-Raceday had typically perfect Long Beach weather, and at the start Villeneuve made an amazing start and charged down to Queen's Hairpin, the first corner so quickly that he overshot and so Patrese went into the lead with Jones and Reutemann chasing.
-In the middle of the pack Prost and de Cesaris collided and both went out.
+Raceday had typically perfect Long Beach weather, and at the start Villeneuve made an amazing start and charged down to the first corner, Queen's Hairpin, so quickly that he overshot, with Patrese going into the lead with Jones and Reutemann chasing.
+In the middle of the pack, Prost and de Cesaris collided and both went out.
 Pironi made a remarkable start to go from 11th on the grid to fourth, ahead of Piquet, the recovering Villeneuve, Cheever and Andretti.
-On the second lap Reutemann overtook Jones for second but otherwise the top six remained unchanged until lap 17 when Pironi was able to pass Piquet for fourth but on the next lap Villeneuve's Ferrari stopped with a driveshaft failure and so Cheever moved to sixth place.
+On the second lap Reutemann overtook Jones for second but otherwise the top six remained unchanged until lap 17, when Pironi was able to pass Piquet for fourth, but on the next lap Villeneuve's Ferrari stopped with a driveshaft failure and so Cheever moved to sixth place.
 On lap 25 Patrese began to suffer from fuel pressure problems and lost the lead to Reutemann.
-Patrese soon headed for the pits and so everyone moved up a place and Andretti took over sixth place.
-As Jones closed up on Reutemann, the Argentine driver made a mistake on Pine Avenue as he lapped Surer and went wide.
-Jones went ahead.
-On the same lap Laffite overtook Andretti for sixth place and chased after Cheever.
+Patrese soon headed for the pits, everyone moving up a place including Andretti, who took over sixth place.
+As Jones closed up on Reutemann, the Argentine driver made a mistake on Pine Avenue as he lapped Surer, going wide and Jones going ahead.
+On the same lap, Laffite overtook Andretti for sixth place and chased after Cheever.
 The two cars collided on lap 41 on Ocean Boulevard and Laffite ended up in the pits.
 As Cheever began to drop back, Andretti was able to climb to fifth place and on lap 54 that became fourth when Pironi slowed with an oil leak.
 Jones thus led another Williams 1–2 with Piquet third, Andretti fourth, Cheever fifth and Tambay sixth in the Theodore.